 Cross-border Lease: The Cross-border lease is the lease arrangement between the residents of two different countries.
 In simple words, when the lessor is resident of the country other than the residential country of lessee the lease agreement will be called cross-border lease.

 Tax Oriented Lease: A tax-oriented lease is in the lease where lessor claims all the tax benefits of ownership and later passes these benefits to the lessee by decreasing the rentals.
 The asset or equipment leased remains with the lessor until the contract exists.

 Import Lease: A lease agreement where both the lessor and lessee belong to the same country and lesser import a certain asset for leasing to the lessee.
 This type of lease helps the lessor to overcome the cash flow problems that may arise while importing the asset.

 International Lease: The international lease is much alike cross-border lease because the parties to the lease transactions belong to different countries.

-Commercial V/S Residential Lease
+Difference between Commercial and Residential Lease

 A commercial lease is the lease arrangement between a businessman and a landlord where the landlord leases his asset/land for commercial use by the business tenant.
-The businessman can earn the profit on this land by manufacturing or selling products and services.
+The businessman can earn a profit on this land by manufacturing or selling products and services.
 The commercial lease is arranged for leasing commercial properties like warehouses, malls, and offices.

 A residential lease is the lease arrangement between a landlord and an individual where the individual agrees to use the property leased by the landlord for residential purpose.
 The lessee assures that he will not use the property for commercial or profit maximization purpose.
 A residential lease is arranged for a house, condominium, and apartments.